 Primary Mathematics 3A and 3B

-This level has more advanced work on the four arithmetic operations including long division, fractions (equivalent fractions plus adding), measurement, graphs, time, and geometry.
+This level has more advanced work on the four arithmetic operations including long division, fractions (equivalent fractions plus addition of fractions), measurement, graphs, time, and geometry.
 It also teaches two-step word problems and mental calculation.
 It will be challenging for most students to begin this program at the third level if they have been using a different math program.
 However, the pictorial lessons do help students pick up concepts they might not have been taught previously.
 Make sure that if you are just starting this program, you watch for this problem, and provide the necessary teaching before expecting your child to do the lessons.

 Primary Mathematics 4A and 4B